Everyone gets the same 24 hours each day.

 14. At the beginning of each study session, write down the task you’re going to work on

-It’s easy to get sidetracked during a study session, which is where this tip comes in handy.
+It’s easy to get sidetracked during a work session, which is where this study tip comes in handy.

 On a rough sheet of paper, write down the specific task you’re going to work on (e.g. Science assignment, Question #1 to 5) and put it on your study table.

-This will remind you to stay focused on that task as you’re working on it.
+This will remind you to maintain your focus on that task as you’re working on it.

 15. Create a rough schedule for each day of the week